CodeOfficer/jquery-ui-rails-helpers/README.md

 * ui.selectmenu.css
 * ui.selectmenu.jquery.js

-Also see: https://github.com/fnagel/jquery-ui for more, including updates (perhps even look at the forks...)
+Also see: https://github.com/fnagel/jquery-ui for more, including updates (perhaps even look at the forks...)

 TabsHelper
 ----------